danjonweb/DataVis-Team88Project/DataCollection/README.md

 Folder containing a csv file with airport information, downlaoded from https://openflights.org/data.html

-The Python scrit `closest_airports.py` creates a new table in the database which stores the 3 closest airports for any city.
+The Python script `closest_airports.py` creates a new table in the database which stores the 3 closest airports for any city.
 We choose 60km as the maximum radius in which to look for an airport, as it is the maximum distance between any city in our database and the airports for which we have price information.